MajiinZ/KillrsGenetics/README.md

 - **Modular Architecture**
   Project structure follows clean architecture principles, separating concerns across modules like feature/, data/, navigation/, and di/.

+- **Modern Android UI**
+  Android app implements **Jetpack Compose** with **Material 3 design principles**, ensuring a consistent, intuitive, and responsive user interface.

 ---

 🚀 Vision

 KillrsGenetics is committed to delivering a trusted, discreet, and cross-platform shopping experience tailored for customers in the premium genetics market.
 The app is built with security-first practices and optimized for reliability on both mobile and desktop environments.

 ---